 For a vast number of Americans, including myself, our great-grand parents arrived in the US as immigrants in the early 1900’s.
-There were no airlines back then, so all the Poles, Russians, Italians, Greeks, Germans and other Eastern Europeans arrived by steamship.
-For passengers newly arrived in NYC, 1st & 2nd class were left off in lower Manhattan with a precursory check.
-Immigrants in third class steerage however were ferried by barge, with their meager baggage to Ellis Island, in the shadow of Lady Liberty.
+There were no modern airports back then, just a vast ocean to cross.
+So all the Poles, Russians, Italians, Greeks, Turks, Swedes, Germans and dozens of other nationalities arrived by steamship.
+For passengers newly arrived in New York City, 1st & 2nd class were left off in lower Manhattan with a precursory check of their papers.
+Poorer immigrants in third class “steerage” however were ferried by barge, along with their meager baggage to Ellis Island, sitting in the shadow of Lady Liberty.
 There, with a ship’s manifest number pinned to their clothes, they queued up by the thousands to enter the intimidating Immigration Station with its 4 domed towers.

-Immigrants were marched up a winding flight of stairs to the Great Hall, with its impressive, high arched ceiling.
-In the Registry Room, they meandered through a maze of tall metal railings for registry.
-First, each underwent a brief physical exam (which included their mental state).
-In particular, doctors looked for rashes, fever, birth defects, limps, labored breathing, excessive coughing, lice, and contagious eye disease and even feeble mindedness.
-Anyone with suspected health issues was marked with caulk on their clothing and sent them to the Ellis Island hospital, where their ultimate fate would be determined.
+Nervous immigrants were marched up a winding flight of stairs to the GREAT HALL, with its impressive, high arched ceiling.
+In the Registry Room, they wandered through a maze of tall metal railings for registry.
+One can only imagine the myriad of languages and smells that filled that historic chamber.
+First, each underwent a very brief Physical Exam (which included their mental state).
+In particular, doctors looked for rashes, fever, birth defects, limps, labored breathing, excessive coughing, lice, contagious eye disease and even “feeble mindedness.”
+If they saw nothing suspicious, it lasted all of two minutes.
+Anyone with suspected health issues was marked with chalk on their clothing and sent to the Ellis Island Hospital, where their ultimate fate would be determined.

-During their crossing, they were required to complete the following 29 questions and hand them in at Ellis Island.
+During their crossing, they were required to complete 29 Questions and hand them in at Ellis Island.

-Their answers became part of the ship’s manifest and were scrutinized by the immigration inspectors in the Great Hall:
+Parents would complete the questions for their children.
+Their answers became part of the ship’s manifest and were later scrutinized by the Immigration Inspectors in Ellis Island’s Great Hall:

 - Your manifest number (from your ship)